sergejsha/rx-android-permissions/README.md

 # Tests & stability
 Although this library has unit tests covering whole functionality described above, there is still no productive apps using it yet.

+# Credits
+This library was enspired by https://github.com/tbruyelle/RxPermissions

 # License

     Copyright (c) 2015 Sergej Shafarenka, halfbit.de